Moran State Park

 - Dancing Tree Farms - Moran State Park is proud to have the first firewood vending machine located in Washington State Parks!
 The firewood vending machine is located in the Midway Camp loop and and offers bundles of locally sourced firewood for $6.50.
 Machine takes cash and cards.

-- Leanto - If you are looking for a different way to camp in the woods, consider going glamping with Leanto!
-Located in the Southend Campground, Leanto has five well-dressed sites featuring furnished wall tents with queen sized beds, linens and a variety of amenities.
-Glamping sites are available by reservation May through September.
-For more information and reservations, visit them online.
+- Leanto - If you are looking for a different way to experience Moran State Park, consider a Platform Tent setup by LEANTO!
+Located in the Southend Campground, LEANTO has outfitted five walk-in campsites with yesteryear canvas wall tents pitched on cedar plank platforms.
+Most important, they’ve tricked-out those tents with some comfortable furnishings and equipment.
+Platform Tent sites are available by reservation June through September.
+For more information and reservations, visit LEANTO online.

 The Summit Visitor Center offers indoor and outdoor interpretive displays focused on the geology and ecology of the San Juan Islands.
 From April through October visitors can step inside to learn more about the coast Salish inhabitants, the Civilian Conservation Corps and visit the gift shop operated by Friends of Moran volunteers.
 Interpretive displays in the observation tower on Mount Constitution tell the story of Robert Moran and the architecture of the iconic tower.